DanielKim0/Gerstein-Lab-Breakseq/README.md

 Additional steps were taken with some of the models.
 * Stratified K-Folding was used to generate separate models for each of the algorithms, which were then measured.
-* HYperparameter tuning was used for the random forest, cnn, and autoencoder models.
+* Hyperparameter tuning was used for the random forest, cnn, and autoencoder models.
+* ROC graphs were generated to give more infomation about the models.